ConjurTech/slate/source/includes/rest/_orders.html.md

 ## Orders

-Orders are instructions to buy or sell tokens on Switcheo Exchange.
+Orders are instructions to trade tokens on Switcheo Exchange.

 ### Overview

-At the moment, only Limit orders are available.
+`limit`, `market` and `otc` type orders are available.
 Market, Fill-Or-Cancel, Make-Or-Cancel, etc. strategies are not available yet.

 As such, orders will contain a combination of zero or one **make** and/or zero or more **fills**.

-Once an order is placed, the funds required for the order is removed from the user's balance and placed on hold until the order is filled or the order is cancelled.
+Once an order is placed, the funds required to fulfill the order is debited from the user's contract balance and locked up until the order is filled or cancelled.

 ### The Order Model